• Skip to primary navigation

 Glenda’s Winter Lentil Soup

-A delicious soup combining lentils, vegetables, bacon and orange juice.
-It makes a great meal in itself topped with grated cheese and parsley and served with crusty bread.
+A cosy winter soup that includes red lentils, chunks of carrot and parsnip, sliced leeks, streaky bacon and orange juice.
+Glenda's Winter Lentil Soup is a hearty meal when topped with grated cheese and parsley and served with crusty bread.

 Course Lunch, Main